ros-infrastructure/rospkg/doc/python_api.rst

 Recommended automated installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``rospkg`` is already dependend by many core packages of ROS, so it should get automatically installed when you follow standard installation steps.
+``rospkg`` is already a dependency of many core packages of ROS, so it should get automatically installed when you follow standard installation steps.

 Automated installation is realized by adding a dependency like this: